Wer Dank opfert, der preiset mich, BWV 17: History and words

 Bach wrote the cantata in 1726, his fourth year in Leipzig, for the 14th Sunday after Trinity.
 The prescribed readings for the Sunday were from the Epistle to the Galatians, Paul's teaching on "works of the flesh" and "fruit of the Spirit", and from the Gospel of Luke, Cleansing ten lepers..

 That year, Bach presented 18 cantatas by his relative Johann Ludwig Bach who was court musician in Meiningen.
-Bach seems to have been impressed also by the texts of those cantatas and follows similar structures: seven movements, divided in two parts to be performed before and after the sermon, both parts opened by Bible words, Part I by a quotation from the Old Testament, Part II by one from the New Testament.
-Bach composes some texts that his relative set before, including this cantata, which was written by Ernst Ludwig, Duke of Saxe-Meiningen, according to Christoph Wolff.
+Bach seems to have been impressed also by the texts of those cantatas and followed similar structures: seven movements, divided into two parts to be performed before and after the sermon, both parts opened by Bible quotations, Part I by a quotation from the Old Testament, Part II by one from the New Testament.
+Bach composed some Meiningen texts that his relative had set before, including this cantata.
+According to Christoph Wolff, the texts were written by Ernst Ludwig, Duke of Saxe-Meiningen.

+The poet derived from the Gospel the idea that thanks to God for his goodness are man's obligation.
+A profound scholar of the Bible, he quoted for the opening chorus a verse from Psalm 50 and for the first recitative in Part II verses 15 and 16 from the Gospel.
+He alluded to the Bible more, for example telling about God's creation in movement 2 and in movement 3, to in movement 6, "Lieb, Fried, Gerechtigkeit und Freud in deinem Geist" (Love, peace, righteousness and joy in Your spirit).
+The closing chorale is the third stanza of the hymn "Nun lob, mein Seel, den Herren" by Johann Gramann, published in 1540.

+Bach led the Thomanerchor in the first performance of the cantata on 22 September 1726.
 The cantata is regarded as part of Bach's third annual cycle.

-The poet derived from the gospel idea that thanks to God for his goodness are man's obligation.
-A profound scholar of the Bible, he quotes for the opening chorus a verse from Psalm 50 and for the first recitative in Part II verses 15 and 16 from the gospel.
-He alludes to the Bible several times, for example telling about God's creation by in movement 2 and in movement 3, to in movement 6, "Lieb, Fried, Gerechtigkeit und Freud in deinem Geist" (Love, peace, righteousness and joy in Your spirit).
-The closing chorale is the third stanza of the hymn "Nun lob, mein Seel, den Herren" (1525) by Johann Gramann (Poliander).

-Bach first performed the cantata on 22 September 1726.
 He later used the opening movement for the movement Cum sancto Spritu in the Gloria of his Missa in G major, BWV 236.

 Music

 Structure and scoring

-The cantata is structured in two parts, Part I of three movements to be performed before the sermon, Part II of four movements after the sermon.
-Bach scored it for four vocal soloists (soprano (S), alto (A), tenor (T) and bass (B)), a four-part choir SATB, and a Baroque instrumental ensemble of two oboes (Ob), two violins (Vl), two violas (Va) and basso continuo (Bc).
+Bach structure the cantata in two parts, Part I of three movements to be performed before the sermon, Part II of four movements after the sermon.
+He scored it for four vocal soloists (soprano (S), alto (A), tenor (T) and bass (B)), a four-part choir SATB, and a Baroque instrumental ensemble of two oboes (Ob), two violins (Vl), two violas (Va) and basso continuo (Bc).
 The title of the autograph score reads: "Domin.
 14 post Trin. / Wer Dank opfert, der preiset mich / a / 4 Voci / 2 Hautb. / 2 Viol. / Viola / e Contin. / di / J.S.Bach".

 In the following table of the movements, the scoring follows the Neue Bach-Ausgabe.
 The keys and time signatures are taken from Alfred Dürr, using the symbol for common time (4/4).